litestar-org/litestar/docs/usage/7-middleware/builtin-middlewares.md

 !!! note
     Since both client- and server-side sessions rely on cookies (one for storing the actual session data, the other for storing the session ID), they share most of the cookie configuration.
-    A complete reference of the cookie configuration can be found here:
+    A complete reference of the cookie configuration can be found at [BaseBackendConfig][starlite.middleware.session.base.BaseBackendConfig].

-    [BaseBackendConfig][starlite.middleware.session.base.BaseBackendConfig]

 ### Client-side sessions